sergey-samoylov/auto_django_start_script/README.md

 ## Starting up a Django project never has been easier

 - **django.sh** checks for needed variables
+- asks for the project folder/directory name

 ![script checks for two variables](img/1.png)

-- asks for the project folder/directory name
+- creates needed folders

 ![Give name to your project directory](img/2.png)